-These initial efforts formed the framework for the later program review engagement and education, as embodied in RGGI's "Draft Outline of Stakeholder Process:"
+RGGI's initial educational efforts formed the framework for later program review, engagement, and education, as embodied in RGGI's "Draft Outline of Stakeholder Process:"

-- 1. Inform the public and stakeholders about their "deliberations, and draft and final work products;" - 2.
+- 1. Inform the public and stakeholders about their deliberations, and draft and final work products; - 2.
 Provide themselves with early input on their ideas and draft work; - 3.
 Maintain a dialogue with stakeholders; and - 4.
 Establish a means for the public and stakeholders to submit formal comments to the RGGI staff at key decision points in the RGGI process.